ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

 4. When starting the MinIO server for the first time, use a web browser and navigate to the URL that the command line prints out.
 Create a bucket by clicking the `+` button in the right bottom corner.

-5. Keep the command line open to retain your MinIO server.
+5. Keep the command line open to keep the MinIO server running.

 For detailed information on how to run the server, follow the instructions from the [MinIO Quickstart guide](https://docs.min.io/docs/minio-quickstart-guide.html).